Resurgence and self-completion in renormalized gauge theories: Discussion and Summary

 \paragraph{Summary} With the nonperturbative nature of the renormalization group equation in mind, we have first given a generic argument on why the perturbative expansions in the four-dimensional QFT must be divergent in some limit, independently of the instantons.
 We have shown that the two-point function logarithm expansion in Eq.~\eqref{PT_ren} (or scale expansion) has a finite radius of convergence, thus manifestly failing to describe the correlator for large logarithms.
 The latter is related to the Landau pole (at the ultraviolet or infrared) concept that we rephrased in the context of resurgence theory.

 Because of the above principle, the next step has been to introduce a required nonperturbative function to complete the logarithm expansion -- see Eq.~\eqref{complete} to have a renormalization group flow well-defined at any energy.
 Improving several results from the literature, we have then shown that this nonperturbative function has to be identified with the Borel-Ecalle resummation of the renormalons.
-This has been done by proving that the nonperturbative function obeys a specific, nonlinear ordinary differential equation shown in Eq.~\eqref{ODE_explicit}.
-Thus, starting with a few hypotheses, we have proved the appearance of the renormalon singularities with no reference to skeleton diagrams.
+This proves that the nonperturbative function obeys a specific, nonlinear ordinary differential equation shown in Eq.~\eqref{ODE_explicit}.
+Thus, starting with a few hypotheses, we have proved the appearance of singularities located at $z= 2 n/\beta_1$, so identifiable with the usual renormalons, with no direct reference to skeleton diagrams (the only diagrammatic input is the calculation of $\beta_1$).
 On the contrary, we have argued that the skeleton diagrams cannot further shed light on the differential equation describing the renormalons.

 Common lore, based on perturbation theory, is that there is a correspondence between the Landau pole and renormalons.
 This is an artifact and, in the proposed resurgent framework, one indeed sees the opposite: one defines a nonperturbative function on top of the perturbative expansion, such that QFT remains defined at all energy scales, then one shows that it is in correspondence with the renormalons.
-Taking as a prototype the QED, we have explicitly shown that nonperturbative corrections calculated using Resurgence can make the asymptotically safe theory, thus consistent with the starting point of a well-defined renormalization group equation at all energies.
+Taking as a prototype the QED, we have explicitly shown to the leading order in both the coupling $\alpha$ and the nonperturbative correction, that nonperturbative corrections calculated using Resurgence can make an asymptotically safe theory.
+The latter agrees with the starting point of a well-defined renormalization group equation at all energies.
 The perturbative Landau pole is not a cutoff but merely a bookkeeping scale at which the perturbative treatment ceases to work.
-Consequently, QED does not need an ultraviolet completion in terms of new degrees of freedom.
-In the light of resurgence theory, the effective-field-theory treatment of QFT is a possibility but not a necessity.
+Consequently, QED may not need an ultraviolet completion in terms of new degrees of freedom.
+In the light of the proposed resurgence theory in QFT, the effective-field-theory treatment of QFT is a possibility but not a necessity.